ayisharizwi/prodigy_cs_03/README.md

-Here's a sample README file for your password strength checker code:

----

 # Password Strength Checker

 This repository contains a Python script that evaluates the strength of a password based on multiple criteria.
 The script provides feedback on whether the password meets these criteria and rates its overall strength.